 You need to get at least 60% in a module to pass it.

 Either way, if you don’t take them all at once you’ll get a certificate for the modules that you’ve taken.
-So, as I understand it, if you take more than a year to pass all four, you can build up to a pass in all four sections with separate certificates (and you would, presumably have the option of taking different parts of the exam at difference exam centres).
+So, as I understand it, if you take more than a year to pass all four, you can build up to a pass in all four sections with separate certificates.

 You can retake the whole exam, or one of the four parts, any number of times (although the centre where you took the exam may impose a pause period before you can have another go).